Today, I take you to the realms of the Best Free Guitar VST Plugins, including Acoustic, Electric, Bass, and Nylon.

 I use the DI most of the time, but the included hi-gain, clean, and ambient tones are super handy when I want to sketch ideas quickly.
 The built-in Console FX rack and mixer is also a big plus when I don’t want to open extra plugins.

-For me, Stratus Free is one of those rare plugins that makes me forget it’s free, it just feels like a legit workhorse guitar.
-I use it for riff writing, demoing parts, and even final tracks when I need a quick, realistic electric.
+I use this free electric guitar VST for riff writing, demoing parts, and even final tracks when I need a quick, realistic electric.

 Shreddage 3 Stratus Free runs in Kontakt Player 6.7+ for macOS and Windows.